 EFA London provides English for Speakers of Other Languages (ESOL) courses for adult migrants in communities across London.
 Our aim is to reach people who may miss out on mainstream ESOL courses.
 We believe that ESOL classes, with the correct focus, can enable people to access the social, economic and political benefits that would be out of reach without language training and support.

 EFA London was originally set up in partnership with London Citizens.
-The first classes were set up by Dermot Bryers (CEO) and Camille Alsop (trustee) in order to support London Citizens' campaigning work, particularly the Living Wage campaign.
+The first classes were set up by Dermot Bryers (CEO) and Camille Alsop (trustee) in order to support London Citizens’ campaigning work, particularly the Living Wage campaign.
 The Living Wage campaign aims to secure an hourly rate for workers that reflects the real-life costs of living in London (and is higher than the National minimum wage).
 From conversations with hotel staff, Dermot realised that many of the workers that wanted to fight for fairer wages did not have the English skills to negotiate with their managers or organise their co-workers.
 Their lack of language left them frustrated and vulnerable to exploitation.
 And so Dermot set up an action-orientated ESOL course with Polish workers from the West London Hilton, supporting them to devise political and linguistic strategies to secure higher pay.
 Three years later, EFA London became a fully fledged charity with long-term funding that helped it negotiate the first couple of years.
 Our classes are now held in locations like schools, community centres, faith organisations and workplaces to reach people close to where they live or work.
-The charity has developed into a growing team of 9 trustees; 9 staff members and a host of volunteers as well as over 300 participants.
+The charity has developed into a growing team of six trustees; 10 staff members around 20 volunteers as well as over 400 participants.

-UK migrants have the language, skills and networks they need to bring about an equal and fair society ..
+UK migrants have the language, skills and networks they need to bring about an equal and fair society.

 To build ESOL learning communities with the capacity to effect positive change beyond the classroom.